olalonde/mcp-human/README.md

    - For testing, use the MTurk Sandbox: https://requestersandbox.mturk.com/

 > **Note**: Always start with the MTurk Sandbox (`MTURK_SANDBOX=true`) to test your integration without spending real money.
 Only switch to production when you're confident in your implementation.

+## Architecture

+This system consists of two main components:

+1. **MCP Server**: A server implementing the Model Context Protocol that integrates with MTurk
+2. **Form**: A static HTML form.

+The AI assistant connects to the MCP server, which creates tasks on MTurk.
+Human workers complete these tasks through a form, and their responses are made available to the AI assistant.

+The Mechanical Turk form used is hosted on GitHub pages: [https://syskall.com/mcp-human/](https://syskall.com/mcp-human/).
+It gets populated with data through query parameters.

 ## MCP Tools